zX3no/Omnia/README.md

 Error: Failed finding Lua header files.
 You may need to install them or configure LUA_INCDIR.
 ```

-I decied to use something I found on stack overflow instead:
+I decide to use something I found on stack overflow instead:

 ```lua
 function sleep(n)